katsuyoo/LightNet/README.md

 ## How to accelerate LightNet

-CUDNN can be used to calculate convolutions.
-You will need to compile the vl_nnconv function provided by MatConvNet team.
+Nvidia CUDNN can be used to calculate convolutions.

-1. Please go to http://www.vlfeat.org/matconvnet/install/ to download.
-2. Copy the folder 'MatConvNet_Dir/matlab' into 'LightNet_Dir/CoreModules/matlab'.
-3. Try to compile MatConvNet in the LightNet directory (even though we only use one convolution function).
+1. You will need to install the Neural Network Toolbox from Mathworks.
-4. Set opts.use_cudnn=1 in the main tesing script.
+2. Set opts.use_nntoolbox=1 in the main tesing script.